 HMRC collects and administers taxes so that there is enough money to pay for the UK's public services and to help families and individuals who need financial support.

-The work is diverse and intellectually stimulating and includes early responsibility.
+The work is diverse and intellectually stimulating and involves taking on responsibility in the early stages.
 Senior tax professionals investigate the accuracy of tax returns and accounts submitted to HMRC.

 - representing HMRC at independent appeal tribunals in disputed cases.

-In cases that result in a full enquiry, the following activities may also be carried out:
+In cases that result in a full enquiry, you'll also need to carry out the following activities:

 - presenting a case, both written and in person, to the taxpayer or their professional advisers, accountants or lawyers.

-- The starting salaries for recruits joining the HMRC Tax Professional Graduate Programme is £27,045 nationally and £29,256 in London.
+- The starting salaries for recruits joining the HMRC Tax Professional Graduate Programme (TPGP) are £30,260 nationally and £34,400 in London.

-- Upon successful completion of the intensive four-year training programme, you can expect to move into a senior tax professional post.
-The pay band at this level starts at £47,218 nationally, £53,196 in London.
+- Upon successful completion of the intensive three-year training programme, you can expect to move into a senior tax professional post at Grade 7.
+The pay band at this level starts at £50,010 nationally and £56,270 in London.

 Subject to the restrictions of any pay freeze in place, trainees can receive pay rises and promotions while on the graduate programme.

 Long working hours are occasionally required.
-Flexible working hours are widely available.
-Part-time work, job-share and term-time only working are potentially available, as are special leave and career breaks.
-Maternity, adoption and paternity leave are also available.
+Flexible working hours are widely available, but you'll need to discuss the option of part-time work, job share and term-time only working, special leave and career breaks.
+You'll also be entitled to maternity, adoption and paternity leave, should you need it.

 What to expect

-- Work is mostly carried out in the office but it is also necessary to visit a variety of business premises as part of the job.
+- Work is mostly carried out in the office, but it's also necessary to visit a variety of business premises as part of the job.

 - An equal opportunities policy is practised in both recruitment and promotion.